trinodb/trino/presto-docs/src/main/sphinx/admin/dynamic-filtering.rst

             d_year := d_year:int:REGULAR

-During execution of a query with dynamic filters, Presto populates statistics about dynamic filters in the QueryInfo JSON available through the :doc:`/admin/web-interface`.
+During execution of a query with dynamic filters, Trino populates statistics about dynamic filters in the QueryInfo JSON available through the :doc:`/admin/web-interface`.
 In the ``queryStats`` section, statistics about dynamic filters collected